Vilijan/ASABidding/README.md

     ])
 ```

 ​		Here we are creating optional variables for the *asaDelegateAddress* and the *algoDelegateAddress* values.
-If those variables  contain some value it means that they are already setup up which should result in a setup failure.
-If those variables does not contain any value means that we are setting them up for the first time.
+If those variables  contain some value it means that they have already been set up which should result in a setup failure.
+If those variables does not contain any value it means that we are setting them up for the first time.

 4. **Transferring the ASA** - This is the most complex PyTeal code that handles the bidding logic in the application.
 This code runs when atomic transfer with 4 transaction is executed.
-The transactions were described previously.
+The atomic transfer transactions were described previously in the *Possible action calls* section.
 ```python
 def asa_transfer_logic():
     # Valid first transaction